 - Best Lawyers in AmericaTM

 for his accomplishments in international commercial arbitration.
 He maintains an active roster of cases as advocate and as neutral, and in the past five years his professional time has been nearly evenly divided between those activities.
-He is a panelist on many arbitrator rosters, including the AAA International Centre for Dispute Resolution, the AAA's Commercial and Large/Complex Case panels, the CPR's Distinguished Panels of Neutrals for international, accounting, and banking-finance disputes, the Hong Kong International Arbitration Centre, and the Singapore International Arbitration Centre.
+He is a panelist on many arbitrator rosters, including the AAA International Centre for Dispute Resolution, the AAA's Commercial and Large/Complex Case panels, the CPR's Distinguished Panels of Neutrals for international, accounting, and banking-finance disputes, the Hong Kong International Arbitration Centre and the Kuala Lumpur International Arbitration Centre.
 He is also a member of the arbitration committee of the U.S. national committee of the ICC Court of International Arbitration.